AirWalk-Digital/AWSXenos/README.md

 pip install -r requirements.txt
 ```
 ## I want to add more known accounts
-Create a PR or raise an issue
+Create a PR or raise an issue.
+Contributions are welcome.

 ## Features
 - [x] IAM Roles
 - [x] S3 Bucket Policies and ACLs
 - [x] Use as library
 - [x] HTML and JSON output
 - [x] Supports AWS Services

 ## TODO
-- [ ] Add support for more resource policies services, e.g. SNS, SQS, Lambda
+- [ ] Add support for more resource policies services, e.g. SecretsManager, KSM, SNS, SQS, Lambda
 - [ ] Add support for Cognito, RAM
 - [ ] Add support for VPCE